gimarius/E-Commerce-Analysis-ETL-Visualisation/README.md

 - Uploaded data to tableau
 - Animated graphics with tableau (GIF)

-Open the PPT to see the presentation of the results

-Author: Marius Gisler

 Project at Lucerne University of Applied Sciences and Arts in Master of Science in Applied Information and Data Science